SDXorg/pysd/docs/development/contributing.rst

 PySD Design Philosophy
 ----------------------
-Understanding that a focussed project is both more robust and maintainable, PySD aspires to the following philosophy:
+Understanding that a focussed project is both more robust and maintainable, PySD adheres to the following philosophy: